Address US Privacy Requirements with CCPA

 Common questions about CCPA compliance

-Yes, CCPA applies to any business that processes personal information of California residents, regardless of where your company is located.
-If you have California customers, website visitors from California, or employees in California, you likely need to comply.
-The key thresholds are: annual gross revenues over $25 million, buying/selling personal information of 50,000+ California residents annually, or deriving 50% or more of revenue from selling California residents' personal information.
+Yes, CCPA applies to any business processing California residents' personal information, regardless of location.
+If you have California customers, website visitors, or employees, you likely need to comply.
+Key thresholds: annual revenue over $25 million, buying/selling personal information of 50,000+ California residents annually, or deriving 50%+ revenue from selling California residents' data.

-CPRA (California Privacy Rights Act) is an expansion of CCPA that took effect in 2023, adding stronger protections and enforcement.
-You don't need separate compliance - CPRA builds on CCPA requirements.
-Key CPRA additions include sensitive personal information protections, data minimization requirements, and the California Privacy Protection Agency for enforcement.
-If you're CPRA compliant, you're also CCPA compliant.
+CPRA expands CCPA with stronger protections and enforcement (effective 2023).
+You don't need separate compliance—CPRA builds on CCPA requirements.
+Key additions include sensitive personal information protections, data minimization requirements, and the California Privacy Protection Agency for enforcement.
+CPRA compliance ensures CCPA compliance.

-CCPA has a broad definition of personal information covering any data that identifies or could reasonably be linked to a California resident or household.
-This includes obvious identifiers like names and emails, but also IP addresses, device IDs, biometric data, geolocation, and even inferences about preferences or behavior.
-CCPA's definition is generally broader than GDPR's "personal data" and includes household-level information that other laws don't typically cover.
+CCPA broadly defines personal information as any data identifying or reasonably linkable to a California resident or household.
+This includes obvious identifiers (names, emails) plus IP addresses, device IDs, biometric data, geolocation, and behavioral inferences.
+CCPA's definition is broader than GDPR's and uniquely includes household-level information.

-CCPA violations can result in fines up to $2,500 per violation or $7,500 for intentional violations, with no cap on total penalties.
-The California Attorney General enforces CCPA, and there's a private right of action for data breaches involving unencrypted personal information ($100-$750 per consumer).
-Recent enforcement has been increasing significantly, with multi-million dollar settlements becoming common.
-Beyond financial penalties, violations can damage customer trust and competitive positioning.
+Violations can result in fines up to $2,500 per violation or $7,500 for intentional violations, with no total penalty cap.
+The California Attorney General enforces CCPA, with private right of action for data breaches involving unencrypted personal information ($100-$750 per consumer).
+Recent enforcement has increased significantly, with multi-million dollar settlements becoming common.

-Implement automated systems to verify consumer identity, process requests within 45 days (with possible 45-day extension), and maintain detailed logs.
-For access requests, provide data in a portable format covering the 12 months prior to the request.
-For deletion requests, ensure data is removed from all systems including backups and third-party processors.
-For opt-out requests, stop selling personal information immediately and honor the request for at least 12 months.
-Many companies use privacy management platforms to automate these workflows.
+Implement automated systems to verify identity, process requests within 45 days (with possible 45-day extension), and maintain detailed logs.
+For access requests, provide portable data covering the previous 12 months.
+For deletion requests, remove data from all systems including backups and third-party processors.
+For opt-out requests, immediately stop selling personal information and honor the request for at least 12 months.